 On December 17, 2019, we entered into an employment agreement with Dr. Zummo.
-Under the terms of the employment agreement, Dr. Zummo's compensation consists of base salary of \$325,000 and she is entitled to a discretionary bonus equal to 30% of her annual base salary.
+Under the terms of the employment agreement, Dr. Zummo's compensation consists of base salary of \$325,000 (most recently increased to \$405,000 for 2021, in connection with her promotion to Chief Scientific Operations Officer (the "Promotion")) and she is entitled to a discretionary bonus equal to 30% (most recently increased to 40% in connection with the Promotion) of her annual base salary.
 Dr. Zummo is also eligible for our benefit programs, vacation benefits and medical benefits.